Student Community Research Partnerships for Social Justice and Well-being

 · Detail oriented and excellent time management and organizational skills

-Applications are accepted throughout May and June each year.
+Applications are accepted throughout April and May each year.

 Please contact email@example.com for more information.